 How does AT&T compare to Verizon Fios internet?

-However, there are also some key differences to know, especially if you’re trying to choose between Verizon Fios and AT&T fiber for internet services.
+There are some key differences to be aware of, especially if you’re trying to choose between Verizon Fios and AT&T Fiber for internet services.

 Who AT&T and Verizon Fios internet are for